 Regardless of industry, the ability to effectively manage others and motivate excellent work is one of the greatest skills you can have in the professional world.
 There are a number of jobs you can do as a manager.
 Read on to learn more about the various management job titles and responsibilities.

 Skilled managers are always in demand and can command lucrative salaries.
-According to the Bureau of Labor Statistics, hiring employees at the management level is expected to grow by six percent from 2014 to 2024, so it is a promising career path.
+According to the Bureau of Labor Statistics, hiring employees at the management level is expected to grow by eight percent from 2016 to 2026, so it’s a promising career path.

 Types of Managers

 - Top-level managers or senior management: At this level, managers are responsible for charting the company's path.
 Once that's in place, they convey the path to all employees.
 For senior managers, the ability to inspire is crucial, as is possessing a strategic understanding of the company and industry.

 - Middle-management: Middle managers require strong problem-solving skills, as they work to implement the strategy outlined by senior management.
 People in middle management might oversee an entire department or a large team within a department.